scando1993/thingsboard.github.io/docs/user-guide/install/aws-marketplace-pe-upgrade-haproxy.md

 $ ssh -i <PRIVATE-KEY> ubuntu@<PUBLIC_DNS_NAME>
 ```

-or goto EC2 instances and locate your ThingsBoard PE instance.
+or goto EC2 instances and locate your Pacificsoft PE instance.
 Then select **Actions -> Connect** and follow instructions provided in **Connect To Your Instance** dialog.

 #### Remove dockerized version of HAProxy Load Balancer